Serving clients in Fayetteville and all of NW Arkansas

 Liability claims and issues often are based on OSHA regulations.
 Regardless if a construction site or manager sets their own safety standards and regulations they are still required to follow the regulations set forth by OSHA.

 Injured on a Construction Site?
-Call an Arkansas Construction Accident Attorney
+Call an Adair County Construction Accident Attorney

 You’ve already paid the physical and emotional price for another person’s mistake.
 You shouldn’t have to pay the financial price, too.
-To schedule your private legal consultation and learn more about how Ken Kieklak, Attorney at Law can assist, call our law offices at (479) 439-1843 right away.
+To schedule your private legal consultation and learn more about how the Law Practice of Ken Kieklak can assist, call our law offices at (479) 439-1843 right away.
 The statute of limitations places a firm deadline on accident filings, so don’t allow the window of opportunity to close: call us today to get started.